karthik86860/digital-core/README.md

 # digital-core
 digital-core
-This is a master branch copy
+This is a dev branch copy